What do economics students need from feedback?

 Why does appropriate feedback matter in economics?

-Targeted, constructive feedback fosters a deeper understanding of concepts and models, and equips students to apply theory in real contexts.
-Without specific, actionable guidance aligned to assessment briefs and marking criteria, students can struggle to connect abstract frameworks to applications and to understand how their work is judged.
-Feedback that bridges theory and practice, and that explains how to improve against the criteria, strengthens both comprehension and performance.
+Targeted, constructive feedback builds deeper understanding of concepts and models and helps students apply theory in real contexts.
+Without specific, actionable guidance aligned to assessment briefs and marking criteria, students can struggle to connect abstract frameworks to applications and to see how their work is judged.
+Feedback that bridges theory and practice, and explains how to improve against the criteria, strengthens both comprehension and performance.

 What do economics students expect from feedback?

-Students expect comments they can act on before the next assessment: specific to their work, mapped to learning outcomes, and showing what “meets” versus “exceeds” looks like.
-They value timely responses that link models to current economic issues and to the assessment rubric.
-Vague or late comments reduce confidence and make it harder to adjust approach in modules where concepts build quickly.
+Students expect comments they can use before the next assessment: specific to their work, mapped to learning outcomes, and clear about what “meets” versus “exceeds” looks like.
+They value timely responses that link models to current issues and to the assessment rubric.
+Vague or late comments reduce confidence and make it harder to adjust in modules where concepts build quickly.

 What makes delivering quality feedback difficult?

-Large cohorts and diverse mathematical preparation require personalisation at scale.
-Staff face pressure to provide detailed, criteria‑referenced comments across many submissions while managing workload and turnaround expectations.
-Economics spans abstract theory and applied analysis, so feedback must both correct errors and explain implications.
-Delays reduce usefulness because students move rapidly to new material.
+Large cohorts and varied mathematical preparation demand personalisation at scale.
+Staff are expected to provide detailed, criteria‑referenced comments across many submissions while managing workload and turnaround times.
+Economics spans abstract theory and applied analysis, so feedback needs to correct errors and explain why they matter.
+Delays reduce usefulness because students move quickly onto new material.
+The takeaway is that quality has to be designed into the process, not left to individual effort.

 What happened when feedback targeted models and theories?

-A recent case study with undergraduate economists showed that context‑specific comments on assignments improved comprehension of advanced concepts more than generic notes.
-On an econometrics task, feedback that corrected computations and explained their economic meaning helped students connect theory to application and improved subsequent work.
+A recent case study with undergraduate economists suggested that context‑specific comments on assignments improved comprehension of advanced concepts more than generic notes.
+On an econometrics task, feedback that corrected computations and explained their economic meaning helped students connect theory to application and improve subsequent work.
 Where feedback was brief or lacked examples, progress stalled.
-Timely post‑assessment comments reduced misconceptions before students advanced to more complex topics.
+Timely post‑assessment comments helped reduce misconceptions before students moved on to more complex topics.

 Which strategies improve feedback in economics education?